Non-intrusive reduced-order models for parametric partial differential equations via data-driven operator inference: Introduction

 Equation discovery methods, in which the governing equations of a dynamical system are learned from data, share some characteristics with non-intrusive model reduction methods.
-One class of equation discovery approaches uses sparse regression to identify the underlying PDEs from a set of data \cite{schaeffer2017learning} or the key terms in a dynamical system within a library of potential nonlinear terms \cite{BPK2016sindy,MMKB2018sindyabrupt,rudy2019data}.
+One class of equation discovery approaches uses sparse regression to identify the underlying partial differential equations (PDEs) from a set of data \cite{schaeffer2017learning} or the key terms in a dynamical system within a library of potential nonlinear terms \cite{BPK2016sindy,MMKB2018sindyabrupt,rudy2019data}.
 In a similar vein, the work in \cite{arbabi2020linking,lee2020coarse} combines machine learning techniques with manifold learning algorithms to learn a macroscopic model for long-wavelength behavior corresponding to fine-scale measurement data.
-Each of these methods relies on an appropriate candidate library for the terms of the unknown equations, selecting the best combination based on high-dimensional data.
-In contrast, model reduction approaches seek a low-dimensional representation of a system, hence the learning is typically done in a reduced space.
+Each of these methods relies on an appropriate candidate library for the terms of the unknown equations and selects the best combination of terms based on data.
+In some cases where the original data is of high dimension, a dimensionality reduction technique is first applied so that the model selection occurs in a low-dimensional setting (see, e.g., \cite{BPK2016sindy,fasel2022ensemble}).
+Model reduction approaches also utilize the paradigm of first seeking a low-dimensional representation for the system state which, for data-driven methods, leads to a learning problem posed in a reduced space.